nxp-mcuxpresso/mcuxsdk-doc/boards/frdmke17z/gettingStarted/topics/updating_opensda_firmware.md

-# Updating OpenSDA firmware
+# Updating OpenSDA firmware {#GUID-A9170DEE-0442-4037-B44D-01B441FAE74F}

 Any NXP hardware platform that comes with an OpenSDA-compatible debug interface has the ability to update the OpenSDA firmware.
+This typically means switching from the default application \(either CMSIS-DAP/mbed/DAPLink or P&E Micro\) to a SEGGER J-Link.
+This section contains the steps to switch the OpenSDA firmware to a J-Link interface.
+However, the steps can be applied to restoring the original image also.
 For reference, OpenSDA firmware files can be found at the links below:

--   J-Link: Download appropriate image from [www.segger.com/opensda.html](http://www.segger.com/opensda.html).
-Choose the appropriate J-Link binary based on the table in [Default debug interfaces](default_debug_interfaces.md).
+-   J-Link: Download appropriate image from [OpenSDA/OpenSDA V2 Firmware](http://www.segger.com/opensda.html).
+Choose the appropriate J-Link binary based on [Table 1](default_debug_interfaces.md#TABLE_HARDWAREPLATFORM).
 Any OpenSDA v1.0 interface should use the standard OpenSDA download \(in other words, the one with no version\).
 For OpenSDA 2.0 or 2.1, select the corresponding binary.
+-   CMSIS-DAP/mbed/DAPLink: DAPLink OpenSDA firmware is available at [OpenSDA Serial and Debug Adapter](http://www.nxp.com/opensda).
--   P&E Micro: Downloading P&E Micro OpenSDA firmware images requires registration with P&E Micro \([www.pemicro.com](http://www.pemicro.com/opensda/index.cfm)\).
+-   P&E Micro: Downloading P&E Micro OpenSDA firmware images requires registration with [P&E Micro](http://www.pemicro.com/opensda/index.cfm).

 Perform the following steps to update the OpenSDA firmware on your board for Windows and Linux OS users: